marklindsey11/hashgraph/getting-started/javascript/create-an-account.md

     }

     // Create our connection to the Hedera network
-    // The Hedera JS SDK makes this reallyyy easy! const client = Client.forTestnet();
+    // The Hedera JS SDK makes this really easy! const client = Client.forTestnet();

     client.setOperator(myAccountId, myPrivateKey);